Pleiotropy: Phenylketonuria (PKU)

 A common example of pleiotropy is the human disease phenylketonuria (PKU).
-This disease causes mental retardation and reduced hair and skin pigmentation, and can be caused by any of a large number of mutations in the single gene on chromosome 12 that codes for the enzyme phenylalanine hydroxylase, which converts the amino acid phenylalanine to tyrosine.
+This disease causes intellectual disability and reduced hair and skin pigmentation, and can be caused by any of a large number of mutations in the single gene on chromosome 12 that codes for the enzyme phenylalanine hydroxylase, which converts the amino acid phenylalanine to tyrosine.
 Depending on the mutation involved, this conversion is reduced or ceases entirely.
 Unconverted phenylalanine builds up in the bloodstream and can lead to levels that are toxic to the developing nervous system of newborn and infant children.
 The most dangerous form of this is called classic PKU, which is common in infants.
 The baby seems normal at first but actually incurs permanent intellectual disability.
 This can cause symptoms such as mental retardation, abnormal gait and posture, and delayed growth.
 Because tyrosine is used by the body to make melanin (a component of the pigment found in the hair and skin), failure to convert normal levels of phenylalanine to tyrosine can lead to fair hair and skin.

 The frequency of this disease varies greatly.
 Specifically, in the United States, PKU is found at a rate of nearly 1 in 10,000 births.
 Due to newborn screening, doctors are able to detect PKU in a baby sooner.
 This allows them to start treatment early, preventing the baby from suffering from the severe effects of PKU.
 PKU is caused by a mutation in the PAH gene, whose role is to instruct the body on how to make phenylalanine hydroxylase.
 Phenylalanine hydroxylase is what converts the phenylalanine, taken in through diet, into other things that the body can use.
 The mutation often decreases the effectiveness or rate at which the hydroxylase breaks down the phenylalanine.
 This is what causes the phenylalanine to build up in the body.
-The way to treat PKU is to manage one's diet.
-Phenylalanine is ingested through food, so a diet should decrease types of foods that have high amounts of phenylalanine.
-Foods with high levels of protein must be avoided.
-These include breast milk, eggs, chicken, beef, pork, fish, nuts, and other foods.
-A special PKU formula can be obtained in order for the body to have protein.